 Capital World Group’s standard QC procedures

 Create development samples that match all sizes and fit requirements.
-QC teams measure prototypes for correct measurements to confirm they comply with specified sizes.
+For example, when calculating how much fabrics is needed to make a jumpsuit, QC teams measure prototypes for correct measurements to confirm they comply with specified sizes and to have the correct amount of fabrics.

 They also review stitching and construction details, securing pre-production approval.
-This garment quality control step ensures any design issues are resolved before bulk production.
+This step in the garment manufacturing process ensures any design issues are resolved before bulk production.

 Check that every garment’s labeling complies with the rules of its target market.
 This means verifying that tags clearly state the fibre composition, country of origin, manufacturer or importer information, size, and proper care guidance.
 Missing or inaccurate labels can trigger customs refusals or regulatory penalties.